A Little Kiss: Plot

 On Memorial Day weekend in 1966, on the street below the Young & Rubicam office, African American protesters are picketing in support of equal-opportunity employment.
 Several employees lean out the office window and drop bags of water on them.
 The protesters and journalists then enter the office to catch the employees ready with water-filled bags.

 At his new apartment, Don Draper (Jon Hamm) cooks breakfast for Sally (Kiernan Shipka), Bobby (Mason Vale Cotton) and Gene.
 He only gets to see them for a short time before he returns them to Betty and Henry's impressive (but quite old) home.
-Don is now married to Megan, and turning forty (Dick Whitman's birthday having been several months earlier and Don Draper's about to occur).
+Don is now married to Megan, and turning forty (Dick Whitman's birthday having been more than six months earlier and Don Draper's about to occur).
 The next day, Megan, who now works under Peggy Olson (Elisabeth Moss) in creative, is planning a big surprise party for his birthday.
 Peggy, knowing Don's aversion to birthdays, is reserved about the idea, but Megan insists that no one could dislike parties.

 Roger Sterling (John Slattery) shows Don and Pete Campbell (Vincent Kartheiser) a newspaper article shaming Y&R for the water-bomb stunt.
 Roger suggests running a mock ad touting Sterling Cooper Draper Pryce as an equal-opportunity employer.
 Pete arrives at a lunch meeting with representatives from Mohawk Airlines and unexpectedly finds Roger sharing drinks with them.
 Roger had spied on Pete's appointment calendar.
 Pete is overcome with anger over Roger's antics, especially since the charismatic Roger makes a much better impression.

 During a presentation for Heinz, Peggy pitches an ambitious, cutting-edge "ballet of beans" ad, which does not impress the Heinz executives.
 Don enters to assure the company men that his firm will think of a new pitch.
 Peggy protests that he did not fight hard enough for her idea, and complains to Stan that Don has changed.

-On the evening of the surprise party (which is inadvertently given away by Roger), Megan presents her birthday gift: She sings a French song, "Zou Bisou Bisou", and dances provocatively.
+On the evening of the surprise party (which is inadvertently given away by Roger), Megan presents her birthday gift, singing a French song, "Zou Bisou Bisou", and dancing provocatively.
 The guests clap and whistle, although Don seems unimpressed.
 Peggy, while talking to Don and Megan, makes a snide remark about having to return to the office later, since she is the only one really working on the weekend.
 After the party, Don, tired of the day, collapses on the bed fully clothed.
 Megan asks if he enjoyed the party; he tells her not to waste money on such things.
-Not fazed by his demeanor, she teases and kisses him, wanting to talk about the party.
+Indifferent to his mood, she teases and kisses him, wanting to talk about the party.
 He declines and insists on going to sleep, so she leaves the room upset.
 It is also revealed that, since the time of the last episode, Don has told Megan about his real identity and past.